-272b.
-Comparative Education

-(1

-(Same as Asian Studies 272b) This course provides an overview of comparative education theory, practice, and research methodology.
+[275b.
+Comparative Education] (Same as Asian Studies 275b, International Studies 275) This course provides an overview of comparative education theory, practice, and research methodology.
 We examine educational issues and systems in a variety of cultural contexts.
 Particular attention is paid to educational practices in Asia and Europe, as compared to the United States.
 The course focuses on educational concerns that transcend national boundaries.
 Among the topics explored are international development, democratization, social stratification, the cultural transmission of knowledge, and the place of education in the global economy.
 These issues are examined from multiple disciplinary vantage points.
 Mr. Bjork.
 Prerequisite: Education 235 or permission of instructor.
 Two 75-minute periods.
+Not offered in 2009/10.